Multimodal Hypersprectal Imaging and Raman Spectroscopy for Intraoperative Assessment of Breast Tumor Resection Margins

 2. Fiber-optic Raman Spectroscopy (RS)

-These will be integrated with AI-based data analysis.
+This will be complemented with AI-based data analysis.
 HSI and AI will be used for fast and sensitive detection of suspicious margins, which are subsequently analyzed by RS.
 A second AI will make the final prediction on the RS spectra.

 The ambition is to identify tumors on and below the resection surface (up to a depth of 2 mm), with an unprecedented high sensitivity and specificity (over 95%) in real-time.

-Spectra-BREAST also has the potential for wider applications, including:
+Spectra-BREAST also has the potential for wider applications, going beyond breast cancer to include:

 • Margin assessment for other cancers